trilioData/kubernetes-ingress/docs-web/intro/how-nginx-ingress-controller-works.md

     1. Calls *Manager’s CreateConfig()* to  update the config for the Ingress resource.
     2. Calls *Manager’s Reload()* to reload NGINX.
 7. The reload status is propagated from *Manager* to *processChanges*.
 The status is either a success or a failure with an error message.
-8. *processChanges* calls *updateRegularIngressStatusAndEvent* to update the status of the Ingress resource and emits an event with the status of the reload.
+8. *processChanges* calls *updateRegularIngressStatusAndEvent* to update the status of the Ingress resource and emit an event with the status of the reload.
 Both involve making an API call to the Kubernetes API.

 Notes: